yashints/yashints.dev/content/posts/2020/10/22/vue-tailwind.md

 ## Summary

 We saw how to add `Tailwindcss` library to our Vue 3 application created by Vue CLI.
 Hopefully this will help some of you out there facing the same issue as me.
 See you next time 👏🏽.

+You can find the code in my [GitHub repository](https://github.com/yashints/Vue-Tailwind).